New client onboarding

 Now that you’ve invited your client into the externally-facing project, you should host a kickoff meeting where both teams can decide on how you plan to collaborate in Asana.
 You can show them the basics of using Asana, like creating tasks and communicating effectively.
 You can also explain what information lives in the project, how to post status updates, and where to ask questions and put in requests for your team.

-Because the internal onboarding projects are all similar, using Dashboard reporting in Google Sheets can be a helpful way to compare all of your onboarding projects to see who’s on track and what clients need more focus.
+Once you’ve added client onboarding projects to a Portfolio, using Portfolio reporting in Google Sheets can be a helpful way to compare all of your onboarding projects to see who’s on track and which clients need more focus.
 You can create custom reports and visualizations from Asana project data to understand the time it takes to onboard clients, how each teammate contributes to an onboarding, and where there are areas for improvement.

 After building your internal and external onboarding projects, you can use dependencies to show what tasks are waiting on other work.
 Once a task you’re waiting on is complete, you will receive a notification that the next task in your workflow is ready to start.
 Both your team and clients can see if there are any hold-ups, and when work on the next step can begin.
 For example, if you can’t load a client’s data until they fill out an onboarding form, they’ll be able to see you’re waiting on it, no pestering needed.